What is Full Grain V/s Genuine Leather V/s Top Grain Leather

-- Full Grain Leather: The most elite form of leather, which is also considered to be the most durable one.
-These consist of complete grains, therefore there are no chances of these being torn over uncountable years.
-This is the purest form of leather and the fiber density is high as this does not go through lengthy handling.
+- Full Grain Leather: The most elite form of leather is also considered to be the most durable.
+These consist of complete grains; therefore, there are no chances of them being torn over uncountable years.
+This is the purest form of leather, and the fibre density is high as it does not go through lengthy handling.

-- Top Grain Leather: These are highly processed from both sides, which makes the natural skin elements wash off from it.
-It is highly water-resistant, however, products made from it are not quite durable, with the time you can watch their luster wear-off.
-Several people get confused between full-grain leather and top-grain leather, one has to inspect thoroughly to differentiate both of them.
-As these go through several handling processes they won't bear the skin traces of the animals it has been carved from, it also will not be as smooth as the full-grain leather on skin.
+- Top Grain Leather: These are highly processed from both sides, which makes the natural skin elements wash off of them.
+It is highly water-resistant; however, products made from it are not quite durable, and with time, you can watch their lustre wear off.
+Several people get confused between full-grain leather and top-grain leather; one has to inspect thoroughly to differentiate both of them.
+As these go through several handling processes, they won't bear the skin traces of the animals they have been carved from, and they also won't be as smooth as the full-grain leather on skin.

 - Genuine Leather: Contradictory to its name, the genuine leather is not quite genuine.
-It is a term used by the shopkeepers to sell the low quality of leather.
-It is made from the bottom cut which leaves it with no grains, and these are stiffly processed.
-In this, many low-quality pieces of leather are coupled together with glue or other holding together elements to give it an impression of the Full-Grain real leather.
-If you do not know about differentiating the types of leathers, then you might get duped by its appearance.
+It is a term used by shopkeepers to describe low-quality leather.
+It is made from the bottom cut, which leaves it with no grains, and these are stiffly processed.
+In this, many low-quality pieces of leather are coupled together with glue or other holding elements to give it the impression of full-grain real leather.
+If you do not know about differentiating the types of leather, then you might get duped by their appearance.
 Remember to look closely and follow the steps stated before to identify high-quality leather.

-- Bonded Leather: The lowest grade of leather, made out of the scraped or left-overs, which are combined with other components like plastic, glue, vinyl, etc. There is not much difference in the genuine leather and bonded leather, as both of these are considered to be the lowest grade of leather.
-This is often created out of paper backer, pulp, or polyurethane, and later sculpted like the real leather by embossing animal skin imitation.
-These are no better than faux leather, they are not at all durable and can be easily differentiated from the top-quality full-grain leather.
+- Bonded Leather: The lowest grade of leather, made out of scraps or left-overs that are combined with other components like plastic, glue, vinyl, etc. There is not much difference between genuine leather and bonded leather, as both of these are considered to be the lowest grade of leather.
+This is often created out of paper backer, pulp, or polyurethane and later sculpted like real leather by embossing animal skin imitation.
+These are no better than faux leather; they are not at all durable and can be easily differentiated from top-quality full-grain leather.

-These do not undergo vigorous processing which makes them the purest form of leather one can wish to possess.
-The thick animal skin is kept intact and it does not go through any machines or hand processes that help in maintaining the fiber & grain density of the products carved from them.
+These do not undergo vigorous processing, which makes them the purest form of leather one can wish to possess.
+The thick animal skin is kept intact, and it does not go through any machines or hand processes that help in maintaining the fibre and grain density of the products carved from it.

-The Leather bags made out of the Full-Grain Leather have always been in fashion and in demand, they tend to be the most reliable bags as they do not tear-off easily, and also do not lose its's shine over time.
+Leather bags made out of full-grain leather have always been in fashion and in demand; they tend to be the most reliable bags as they do not tear off easily and also do not lose their shine over time.

-Now that you’re well versed with the quality variants of leather, you can go shop identify the best form of leather all by yourself, and do not need to worry about getting fooled into buying low-grade leather on the name of genuine leather.
+Now that you’re well versed in the quality variants of leather, you can go shop and identify the best form of leather all by yourself, and you do not need to worry about getting fooled into buying low-grade leather in the name of genuine leather.